Frequently Asked Questions

 Where are your services located?

-I offer sessions in person for those in Berlin and online for Colorado residents, those located in Europe and the UK through a secure HIPPA compliant video/audio platform.
-Before each session you have a new link emailed to you (or texted, per your choice) automatically or convenience of joining the session.
-This is convenient for patients who want to meet online who have young children at home, prefer the comfort of their home, travel often, or want to stay connected even while on vacation.
+I offer sessions online for Colorado residents, those located in Europe and the UK through a secure HIPPA compliant video/audio platform.
+I offer groups in person for those in Berlin and the surrounding area.
+Before each session you have a new link emailed to you (or texted, per your choice) automatically for convenience of joining the session.
+This is convenient for those who want to meet online who have young children at home, prefer the comfort of their home, travel often, or want to stay connected even while on vacation.

 What is your cancellation policy?